Thyroid Lymphoma

 Primary Thyroid Lymphoma

 Primary Thyroid Lymphoma (PTL) is defined as a lymphoma involving only the thyroid gland or the thyroid gland and adjacent (regional) neck lymph nodes.
-Primary thyroid lymphoma is a rare entity that accounts for 1% to 5% of all thyroid malignancies and comprises approximately 2% of all malignant extra nodal lymphomas.
-It is typically presenting as a rapidly enlarging, painless thyroid mass, which may cause pressure symptoms of the aerodigestive tract.
-Thyroid lymphomas divided into two groups: non-Hodgkin’s lymphomas of B-cell origin and mucosa-associated lymphoid tissue (MALT) lymphomas.
-Most thyroid lymphomas are B-cell origin non-Hodgkin’s diffuse large cell type lymphomas and develops in 50%–70% of all lymphomas.
-The more indolent lymphomas are the subgroup of MALT lymphomas comprising approximately 6% to 27% of thyroid lymphomas.
-Pure MALT thyroid lymphomas tend to have an indolent clinical course with an excellent prognosis, whereas the diffuse large cell types alone or mixed have a more aggressive clinical course.
+Primary thyroid lymphoma is a rare entity that accounts for 1% to 5% of all thyroid malignancies and comprises approximately 2% of all malignant extranodal lymphomas.
+It typically presents as a rapidly enlarging, painless thyroid mass that may cause pressure symptoms in the aerodigestive tract.
+Thyroid lymphomas are divided into two groups: non-Hodgkin lymphomas of B-cell origin and mucosa-associated lymphoid tissue (MALT) lymphomas.
+Most thyroid lymphomas are B-cell non-Hodgkin’s diffuse large cell lymphomas and account for 50%–70% of all lymphomas.
+The more indolent lymphomas are the MALT lymphomas, which comprise approximately 6% to 27% of thyroid lymphomas.
+Pure MALT thyroid lymphomas tend to have an indolent clinical course and excellent prognosis, whereas diffuse large B-cell lymphomas, alone or mixed, have a more aggressive clinical course.
 Hashimoto’s thyroiditis appears to be associated with the development of MALT lymphomas.
 The exact mechanism of malignant transformation of benign lymphoid infiltrates seen in chronic thyroiditis remains unknown.

 Symptoms

-All thyroid lymphomas are diagnosed as a rapidly enlarging mass in the neck.
+All thyroid lymphomas are diagnosed as rapidly enlarging neck masses.
 Patients are often euthyroid, although symptoms of hypothyroidism can be present in as many as 10% of patients.
 About 1/3 of patients experience compressive symptoms such as dyspnea, dysphagia, stridor, and hoarseness, and up to12%of patients report pain over the thyroid.
-Also 10% of patients present with fever, night sweats, or weight loss.
-On physical examination, the neck mass is typically hard with a smooth surface and can be unilateral or bilateral.
+Also, 10% of patients present with fever, night sweats, or weight loss.
+On physical examination, the neck mass is typically hard, smooth, and unilateral or bilateral.

 Diagnosis

 Ultrasonography is the initial diagnostic modality used in the work-up of thyroid enlargement and nodules.
-A fine needle aspiration biopsy (FNA) is diagnostic study of choice.
-Cytopathologist can diagnose lymphomas based on morphologic features, such as noncohesive large-sized cells with a basophilic cytoplasm, and coarse chromatin pattern within the nuclei.
-There are still challenges in FNA diagnosis of thyroid lymphoma, particularly due to the histological similarities with thyroiditis and the high coincidence of these pathologies within the same gland which results in increased false-negative rates from sampling error.
-FNA with immunohistochemistry and flow cytometry will have better diagnostic value in detection of Primary Thyroid Lymphoma.
-Immunohistochemistry, the process whereby antibodies are used to detect antigens in biological tissues, has improved the accuracy of cytology in diagnosing lymphoma.
+A fine needle aspiration biopsy (FNA) is the diagnostic study of choice.
+Cytopathologists can diagnose lymphomas based on morphologic features, such as noncohesive, large-sized cells with basophilic cytoplasm and a coarse nuclear chromatin pattern.
+There are still challenges in the FNA diagnosis of thyroid lymphoma, particularly due to histological similarities with thyroiditis and the high co-occurrence of these pathologies within the same gland, which results in increased false-negative rates from sampling error.
+FNA with immunohistochemistry and flow cytometry will have greater diagnostic value in detecting Primary Thyroid Lymphoma.
+Immunohistochemistry, the process of detecting antigens in biological tissues using antibodies, has improved the accuracy of cytology in diagnosing lymphoma.
 Open (surgical) biopsy may be indicated to confirm the diagnosis and identify the subtype of Primary Thyroid Lymphoma.

 The Ann Arbor stage classification is most widely used to prognosticate primary lymphoma.
-Approximately 50% of patients have disease confined to the thyroid gland (stage IE) and 45% have disease in locoregional lymph nodes, in addition to the thyroid (stage IIE).
+Approximately 50% of patients have disease confined to the thyroid gland (stage IE), and 45% have disease in locoregional lymph nodes, in addition to the thyroid (stage IIE).
 The remaining patients have additional disease in nodes located on both sides of the diaphragm (stage IIIE) or with disseminated disease (stage IV) [10].
 The overall 5-year survival for each stage is stage IE 80%, stage IIE 50%, stage IIIE, and stage IVE less than 36%.
-Poor prognostic factors include advanced stage of the tumor (> stage IE), size greater than 10 cm, mediastinal involvement, rapid clinical growth, and the presence of dysphagia or stridor.
+Poor prognostic factors include an advanced stage of the tumor (> stage IE), size greater than 10 cm, mediastinal involvement, rapid clinical growth, and the presence of dysphagia or stridor.
 The histologic subtype appears to have a significant influence on prognosis.
 MALT lymphomas appear to be diagnosed at an early stage and behave in an indolent fashion.
-In contrast, diffuse large cell and mixed large cell lymphomas behave more aggressively and may be diagnosed with disseminated disease.
+In contrast, diffuse large B-cell and mixed large B-cell lymphomas are more aggressive and may be diagnosed with disseminated disease.
 The overall survival rate for MALT lymphomas is greater than 90%.

 Treatment.